What is the UK plug-in car grant?

 - Category 3: Vehicles with a range of at least 20 miles making zero emissions, and a manufacturer quoted CO2 emissions figure of between 50-75g/km.

-If your car qualifies for Category 1 and costs less than £50,000 new, then you can benefit from the PiCG maximum, which pays 35 per cent of the car's value, up to a maximum amount of £3,000.
+If your car qualifies for Category 1 and costs less than £50,000 new, excluding any optional extras, then you can benefit from the PiCG maximum, which pays 35 per cent of the car's value, up to a maximum amount of £3,000.

 Category 2 and 3 vehicles used to qualify for a 35 per cent reduction if they cost under £60,000, with the maximum amount saved at £2,500.
 However, the 2018 reforms mean Category 2 and 3 cars no longer qualify for the PiCG.

 It’s also worth noting that, while the only Category 1 vehicles at the moment are full EVs, a PHEV with CO2 emissions lower than 50g/km and capable of travelling for 70 miles on electric power could technically qualify for the PiCG.
 However, that technology is still some way off with the best plug-in hybrids only capable of 30-40 miles on electric power.

 How do I apply for a Plug-in Car Grant?